Enterprise AI | | 24 min read

 7. AI for IT Operations and Problem Management

 Beyond the service desk, AI can support IT operations by identifying patterns across incidents, alerts, changes, and system performance.
-It can detect recurring incidents, identify root cause themes, summarize problem records, recommend preventive actions, prioritize unstable services, analyze change-related incidents, flag services with rising ticket volume, draft problem updates, and create executive service health summaries.
+It can detect recurring incidents, identify root cause themes, summarize problem records, recommend preventive actions, prioritize unstable services, analyze change related incidents, flag services with rising ticket volume, draft problem updates, and create executive service health summaries.

 The IT AI Automation Maturity Model